-Financial updates for the 2020 first-quarter (three months ended 31 March 2020) from Singapore’s major banks have been filed with the Singapore Exchange.
+Financial updates for the 2020 second-quarter (three months ended 30 June 2020) from Singapore’s major banks have been filed with the Singapore Exchange.

 For those uninitiated, those banks are DBS Group Holdings Ltd (SGX: D05), Oversea-Chinese Banking Corporation Limited (SGX: O39) and United Overseas Bank Ltd (SGX: U11).